Domestic Violence and Abuse Proceedings

 A victim of domestic violence is a person protected by the Act and includes any person who is: (1) 18 years of age or older; (2) an emancipated minor who has been subjected to domestic violence by a spouse, former spouse, or any other person who is a present or former household member; or (3) regardless of age, subjected to domestic violence by a person with whom the victim has had a child in common or with whom the victim has had a dating relationship.

-Domestic violence is defined in the Act as the occurrence of one or more of the following criminal offenses upon a person protected by the Act: homicide, terroristic threats, criminal restrain, sexual assault, criminal sexual contact, burglary, harassment, assault, kidnapping, false imprisonment, lewdness, criminal mischief, criminal trespass or stalking.
+Domestic violence is defined in the Act as the occurrence of one or more of the following criminal offenses upon a person protected by the Act: homicide, terroristic threats, criminal restraint, sexual assault, criminal sexual contact, burglary, harassment, assault, kidnapping, false imprisonment, lewdness, criminal mischief, criminal trespass or stalking.